nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    6. Other incorrect edit schedule commands to try: `edit-s`, `edit-s abc`, `edit-s 1 st/2023-05-05`, `edit-s 0 st/2023-05-05`, `edit-s 1 st/2023-05-05T05:00 st/2023-05-05T05:00`, `edit-s x et/2023-05-05T17:00`
       (where x is larger than the schedule list size)<br>
       Expected: Similar to previous.

+### Listing all schedules

+Lists all existing schedules that may be filtered by tutor index or schedule status.

+1. Prerequisites: At least 1 existing schedule in the list.

+2. Test case: `list-s`<br>
+   Expected: All existing schedules are listed. `Listed all schedules` is shown in the status message.

+3. Test case: `list-s 1`<br>
+   Expected: All existing schedules for the first tutor in tutor list are listed.
+Number of schedules for the first tutor is shown in the status message.

+4. Test case: `list-s m/1`<br>
+   Expected: All existing schedules marked with the completed status are listed.
+Number of completed schedules are listed in the status message.

+5. Test case: `list-s 1 m/0`<br>
+   Expected: All existing schedules for the first tutor marked with the completed status  are listed.
+Number of completed schedules for the first tutor is shown in the status message.

+6. Test case: `list-s 0`<br>
+   Expected: No change to the schedule list displayed.
+Error details shown in the status message.

+7. Other incorrect list schedule commands to try: `list-s`, `list-s abc`, `list-s m/0 m/1`, `list-s x` (where x is larger than the tutor list size)<br>
+   Expected: Similar to previous.

+### Finding a schedule

+Finds a schedule while all schedules are being shown

+   1. Prerequisites: List all schedules using the `list-s` command.
+At least 1 existing schedules in the list.

+   2. Test case: `find-s John`<br>
+      Expected: All schedules with tutor names containing the searched keyword are listed.
+Number of schedules with tutor names containing the searched keyword is shown in the status message.

+   3. Test case: `find-s`<br>
+      Expected: No schedules are found.
+Error details show in the status message.

+### Marking a schedule

+Marks a schedule as missed or completed while all schedules are being shown

+   1. Prerequisites: List all schedules using the `list-s` command.
+At least 1 existing schedule in the list.

+   2. Test case: `mark 1 m/1`<br>
+      Expected: First schedule marked with the completed status.
+Details of the marked status shown in the status message.

+   3. Test case: `mark 1`<br>
+      Expected: No schedule is marked.
+Error details shown in the status message.

+   4. Other incorrect mark commands to test: `mark`, `mark 0 m/0`, `mark 1 m/3`, `mark abc`, `mark x m/0` (where x is larger than the schedule list size)<br>

+### Unmarking a schedule

+Unmarks a schedule while all schedules are being shown

+   1. Prerequisites: List all schedules using the `list-s` command.
+At least 1 existing schedule in the list.

+   2. Test case: `unmark 1`<br>
+      Expected: Status of first schedule is removed.
+Details of the unmarked schedule is shown in the status message.

+   3. Test case: `unmark 0`<br>
+      Expected: No schedule status is removed.
+Error details shown in the status message.

+   4. Other incorrect unmark commands to test: `unmark`, `unmark abc`, `unmark m/1`, `unmark x` (where x is larger than the schedule list size)<br>

+### Deleting a schedule

+Deletes a schedule while all schedules are being shown

+   1. Prerequisites: List all schedules using the `list-s` command.
+At least 1 existing schedule in the list.

+   2. Test case: `delete-s 1`<br>
+      Expected: First schedule is deleted from schedule list.
+Details of deleted schedule shown in the status message.

+   3. Test case: `delete-s 0`<br>
+      Expected: No schedule is deleted.
+Error details shown in the status message.

+   4. Other incorrect delete schedule commands to test: `delete-s`, `delete-s abc`, `delete-s x` (where x is larger than the schedule list size)<br>

+### Viewing calendar

+Displays schedule on a specified day as a calendar view

+   1. Prerequisites: List all schedules using the `list-s` command.
+At least 1 existing schedule in the list.

+   2. Test case: `show 2023-09-15`<br>
+      Expected: Schedules on 2023-09-15 are displayed in a calendar view. `Viewing calendar` is shown in the status message.

+   3. Test case: `show 2023`<br>
+      Expected: No calendar view is shown.
+Error details shown in the status message.

+   4. Other incorrect show commands to test: ` show`, `show abc`, `show 123`<br>
+      Expected: Similar to previous.

+### Changing theme

+Changes the theme of TutorConnect

+   1. Prerequisites: List all schedules using the `list-s` command.
+At least 1 existing schedule in the list.

+   2. Test case: `theme light`<br>
+      Expected: The theme of TutorConnect is changed to light colour scheme.
+Details of the changed theme is shown in the status message.

+   3. Test case: `theme white`<br>
+      Expected: No theme change in TutorConnect.
+Error details shown in status message.

+   4. Other incorrect theme commands to test: `theme`, `theme abc`, `theme Light`
+      Expected: Similar to previous.

 ### Saving data